Algebraic-Programming/HiCR/examples/topology/distributed/README.rst

 * :code:`source/` contains the different variants of this example corresponding to different backends

-    * :code:`mpi.cpp` corresponds to the :ref:`mpi` backend implementation.
+    * :code:`mpi.cpp` corresponds to the :ref:`mpi backend` backend implementation.
 It uses hwloc to discover local resources and then communicates them via MPI

 The discover is initiated by the root instance with an RPC calls that triggers topology discovery in each HiCR Instance.
 Topologies are sent back to the root instance, merged together, and finally displayed.
 More information on the topology discovery can be found in the :code:`local` version of this example.